nzjrs/wasp/sw/doc/index.rst

 Prerequisites for Building
 **************************

-Inorder to build the system the following software must be installed on your computer.
+In order to build the system the following software must be installed on your computer.

 Building the Documentation (Optional)